 – the first row of axles being laid must have the female joint facing the wall;

-– spread it as far as possible and position the axles over the entire surface of the adhesive immediately whilst making sure that the boards do not move around on the adhesive and that they remain accurately aligned; for this type of laying, please do not apply any adhesive in between the male-female joint;
+– spread the glue as far as possible and position the axles over the entire surface of the adhesive immediately whilst making sure that the boards do not move around on the adhesive and that they remain accurately aligned; for this type of laying, please do not apply any adhesive in between the male-female joint;

 – the adhesive must be spread evenly over no less than 80% of the surface, therefore it is not advisable to squeeze the adhesive on individual surface points; spread the glue perpendicularly in the direction of how it is being laid and form an eight sided shape design using the appropriate spatula, so that the adhesive incorporates any dust which exists on the laying surface;